Team2023-03-17T11:40:36+01:00

 Johanna holds a Master’s degree in Business Innovation (M.A.
 HSG) from the University of St. Gallen and a Bachelor’s degree in Economics and Business Administration (B.Sc.) from the University of Tübingen.
 Her practical experience roots within the Robert Bosch GmbH, where she held several positions in strategy, business development, and product management with a strong focus on IoT-enabled business opportunities.

-Fabian Schäfer is a PhD candidate at the University of St Gallen (HSG).
-His research focuses on the development of a data strategy for IoT and AI.
+Sebastian Otto is a PhD candidate at the University of St. Gallen (HSG).
+His research focuses on Digital Strategy for IoT and AI.

-Eva van Weenen is a PhD candidate at ETH Zurich.
-Her research interests focus on the application of explainable/interpretable machine learning to digital health interventions for chronic diseases, specifically involving physiological signals.
+Ugne Potthoff is a PhD candidate at ETH Zurich.
+Her research interests focus on analytics and machine learning for heat pump optimization.

 Manuel Wlcek